Skip to Main Content

 Who May Be Involved in a Healthcare Kickback Scheme?

 Kickback schemes involve improper financial relationships between at least two different entities.
-Entities that have been involved in healthcare kickback schemes include:
+Entities that have been involved in a healthcare kickback scheme include:

 • Healthcare Providers: